 Chronically high blood pressure — or hypertension — can cause damage to your blood vessels and internal organs including your heart.
 Currently affecting nearly half of adults in the United States, hypertension has been called a silent threat because the condition itself has no symptoms.
 However, the effect on your body can be life-threatening over time.
-Engaging in healthy lifestyle behaviors at all stages of life, regardless of race or ethnicity, can help to decrease your risk.
+Engaging in healthy lifestyle behaviors at all stages of life can help to decrease your risk.

 What You Can Do about High Blood Pressure

 The first thing you can do is visit your doctor for routine checkups.
 Even though high blood pressure rarely shows symptoms, the abnormal force of blood through the arteries, over time, can cause damage to your organs, including your heart, blood vessels and kidneys.
 Thus, chronic hypertension increases the risk for cardiovascular disease and other serious health issues.

 Know your blood pressure and have it monitored.
 Regular physicals will determine if your blood pressure is within the healthy limits.
 A blood pressure of less than 120 over 80 is considered healthy.
 The top number, known as systolic pressure, often gets more attention when discussing the severity of high blood pressure.
 However, it’s important to keep both numbers in the healthy range.
 If necessary, your doctor will discuss treatment options and supportive health care.
 Meanwhile, a registered dietitian nutritionist can provide you with guidance on a healthy lifestyle to help lower your blood pressure.